 “The hospital policies and procedures are designed to provide perinatal nurses the tools they need to prepare new mothers so they are able to self-monitor for symptoms of depression and know what steps to take if they experience symptoms,” Logsdon said.

-Most hospitals lack comprehensive perinatal patient PPD assessment, education and referral policies, according to Logsdon.
-Although such professional organizations as the Registered Nurses’ Association of Ontario previously published a best practices guideline, the recommendations did not focus on the first few days following childbirth or nursing care while the new mother was hospitalized.
+According to Logsdon, most hospitals lack comprehensive perinatal patient PPD assessment, education and referral policies.
+Although professional organizations such as the Registered Nurses’ Association of Ontario previously published a best practices guideline, the recommendations did not focus on the first few days following childbirth or nursing care while the new mother was hospitalized.

 “Our recommendations for nursing practice of hospital-based perinatal nurses go beyond previous published guidelines,” Logsdon said.

-The results are factored into the patient’s future care.
-New mothers go home with a list of community resources and physician referrals, so they have names and numbers at their finger-tips if they need to seek help.
-ULH also asks them to retake the EPDS questionnaire about a week later after leaving the hospital to see if they’re experiencing PPD symptoms.
+New mothers go home with a list of community resources and physician referrals, so names and numbers are at their finger-tips in case they need to seek help.
+They’re asked to retake the EPDS questionnaire about a week later after leaving the hospital to see if they’re experiencing PPD symptoms.